 Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 2

 The Carolina Hurricanes host the New Jersey Devils for Game 2 of the NHL Playoffs Second Round at PNC Arena on Friday, May 5, starting at 8:00 PM ET on TNT, SportsNet, and TVAS.
 The Hurricanes lead the series 1-0.
-The Devils are the underdog (-105) in this matchup against the Hurricanes (-115).
+The Devils have -110 moneyline odds against the favorite Hurricanes (-110).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!